 Any courses or future degrees should help you find a new career (or advance your current career) after the recession ends.
 Reach out to people in your chosen field to research job prospects, and investigate the long-term outlook for the field.

 "Consider informational interviews with people in your industry or the industries you're exploring to gather information about what it takes to transition into the field," Crawford suggests.
 An informational interview is an informal conversation with someone in your field to get career tips, experience, and advice.
 This conversation can tip you off as to whether school—or how much school—serves your long-term career goals.

 Research salary data and probable demand for your chosen profession or industry through sites such as the Occupational Outlook Handbook from BLS, or Salary.com, or Glassdoor.

 Deciding to return to school doesn't need to be an all-or-nothing proposition.
 You can still conduct a job search while taking online or in-person courses, or attend school while employed part-time.

 Even if you’re working, you won’t feel out of place in the classroom, as many schools today have enrollees who also hold down jobs.
 Taking classes that fit into your work schedule could be easier than ever before, due to the proliferation of online courses that can be taken anywhere, in a variety of time zones.

 "Since many schools are offering online courses, it can be a great opportunity for many professionals," Crawford said.
 For example, many schools offer evening and part-time MBA classes.

 Finding Money to Return to School

 If you plan to return to school many federal financial aid options exist—despite the recession.
-In fact, online learning will count towards requirements for at least half-time attendance for federal aid eligibility, according to the Department of Education.
+In fact, online learning will count towards requirements for at least half-time attendance for federal aid eligibility, according to the U.S. Department of Education.